sdorra/airline/Migrating.md

 #### Accessing Parser Metadata

 Parser settings were previously held directly on `GlobalMetadata`, they are now held in a `ParserMetadata<T>` class which is accessed via the `getParserConfiguration()` method on `GlobalMetadata<T>`

+### CommandMetadata

+The extended help are no longer expressed directly as fields but as instances of `HelpSection`.
+The `getHelpSections()` method provides access to the extended help sections present for a command.

 ### OptionMetadata